 - Every vehicle on either campus must be properly registered through the Department of Public Safety.
-Altered or fictitious registration will result in a disciplinary action for violating Section 1.1. of the Code of Social Conduct (personal misrepresentation).
+Altered or fictitious registration may result in a disciplinary action for violating Section 1.1, ‘Personal Misrepresentation’ of the Student Code of Social Conduct.

-- Students who operate their vehicles in an unsafe manner or who fail to adhere to traffic regulations for moving vehicles may face disciplinary action for violating Section 2.3 of the Code of Social Conduct (reckless endangerment).
+- Students who operate their vehicles in an unsafe manner or who fail to adhere to traffic regulations for moving vehicles may face disciplinary action for violating Section 2.3, ‘Reckless Endangerment’ of the Student Code of Social Conduct.

 - A vehicle may be ticketed for the same violation at the same location only once per shift (midnight to 8 a.m.; 8 a.m. to 4 p.m.; 4 p.m. to midnight).

-- Any individual who has accumulated 5 or more traffic violations of any type during an academic year subjects their vehicle to towing and/or loss of driving/parking privileges for any traffic violation thereafter.
-Additional consequences could include parental notification and disciplinary action for violating Section 2.5, 'Failure to Comply' of the Student Code of Social Conduct.
+- Any individual who has accumulated 5 or more traffic violations of any type during an academic year subjects their vehicle to loss of driving/parking privileges for any traffic violation thereafter.
+Additional consequences may include parental notification and disciplinary action for violating Section 2.5, 'Failure to Comply' of the Student Code of Social Conduct.